rachel-o-donnell/Mythology-Quiz/README.md

 ## FUTURE FEATURES:

-More questions,
+* More questions
-more images
+* More images
+* Difference in scoring depending on level
+* Highscores page
+* Your high scores
+* Rules page
+* Sound effects
-difference in scoring depending on level highscores page your high scores rules page sound effects insert message of correct or wrong hints mix levels and scores.
+* Insert message of correct or wrong
+* Hints
+* Option to mix levels

 ---